ulricheck/Oculus/README.md

 * BOOST_INCLUDE_DIR: Should point to Boost include folder.
 * BOOST_LIBRARY_DIR: Should point to Boost library folder.

 The temporary files will be built into the *build* folder, while the structured output files will be placed in the *stage* folder.
+Optionally you can define the FABRIC_EXTS_INSTALL_DIR environment variable, to which the extension will be installed.

 Note: The fabric.sh exists purely for Fabric Engine internal use.